 Admiral Miaoulis died on the 24th June 1835, and this day has been celebrated in Hydra as an annual event to commemorate his life, along with others, for the important role he played during the Greek War of Independence.

-The date of the Miaoulia Festival is calculated as the weekend following the 24th June and then worked backwards to get the start date which is dependent on how many days will be needed for the number of activities the Festivals Committee of the Municipality can book.
+The date of the end weekend of the Miaoulia Festival is calculated as the weekend closest to the 24th June and then worked backwards to get the start date, which is dependent on how many days will be needed for the number of activities the Festivals Committee of the Municipality can book.
 So if the 24th is a Thursday, the final fireworks etc., would be on Saturday the 26th.
 But if the 24th lands on a Tuesday then the fireworks would most likely be held on the 29th.
 It can be a little confusing!
 But generally because of following events, it always ends up being the 4th weekend of June, not the last (5th) weekend.

 There it blows.
 Miaoulia re-enactment of the sinking of the Ottoman Empire flag ship to commemorate the efforts of Hydra's patriots during the Greek war of independence.
 Hydra Island Greece, June 2015.Posted by Kelsey J Edwards on Saturday, 27 June 2015

 Historically, Miaoulia Festival was a fairly blood-thirsty reminder of the Greeks seeing off the Ottoman Empire during the revolution.
 Today, it is an opportunity for Hydra to celebrate all that is good about this small tight-knit community and showcases everything from traditional dance to ballet performances, circus acts and choral works, as well as parades, art shows and for this year, tributes to some of our citizens and people associated with Hydra who have had a significantly positive impact for the island.
 For 2015, Leonard Cohen was honoured as was Melina Mercouri.